$178.00 - $4,651.50

 Molecular Weight 150 kDa

-Storage The antibody solution should be stored at the stock concentration at 4Ā°C. Do not freeze.
+Storage The antibody solution should be stored at the stock concentration at 4°C. Do not freeze.

-in vivo blockade of CD47
+• Western Blot in vitro blockade of CD47

-in vivo blockade of CD47
+• in vitro blockade of CD47

-Sick E, Niederhoffer N, Takeda K, Landry Y, Gies JP.
-(2009).
+Sick E, Niederhoffer N, Takeda K, Landry Y, Gies JP (2009).
 "Activation of CD47 receptors causes histamine secretion from mast cells" Cell Mol Life Sci 66(7):1271-82.
-PubMed

 Mast cells play pivotal roles in allergic and inflammatory processes via distinct activation pathways.
 Mucosal and serosal mast cells are activated by the IgE/FcepsilonRI pathway, while only serosal mast cells are activated by basic secretagogues.
 We show that CD47 receptors are expressed on rat peritoneal mast cells.
 4N1K, a peptide agonist of CD47, rapidly caused exocytosis.
 Such exocytosis required increased intracellular calcium and was inhibited by pertussis toxin and an antibody against the betagamma dimer of a G(i) protein.
 Cooperation with integrins and glycosylphosphatidylinositol-anchored proteins was necessary, since anti-integrin antibodies and pretreatment with phosphatidylinositol-phospholipase C reduced exocytosis.
 Depletion of membrane cholesterol inhibited exocytosis and decreased CD47 in lipid rafts, consistent with a CD47/integrin/G(i) protein complex being located in rafts.
 An anti-CD47 antibody inhibited exocytosis induced by 4N1K and by mastoparan and spermine, suggesting that basic secretagogues might target CD47.
 We propose that 4N1K-stimulated mast cell exocytosis involves a CD47/integrin/G(i) protein complex.

-in vivo blockade of CD47
+• in vitro blockade of CD47

 Signal regulatory protein alpha (SIRPalpha) is a glycoprotein receptor that recruits and signals via the tyrosine phosphatases SHP-1 and SHP-2.
 In macrophages SIRPalpha can negatively regulate the phagocytosis of host cells and the production of tumor necrosis factor alpha.
 Here we provide evidence that SIRPalpha can also stimulate macrophage activities, in particular the production of nitric oxide (NO) and reactive oxygen species.
 Ligation of SIRPalpha by antibodies or soluble CD47 triggers inducible nitric oxide synthase expression and production of NO. This was not caused by blocking negative-regulatory SIRPalpha-CD47 interactions.
 SIRPalpha-induced NO production was prevented by inhibition of the tyrosine kinase JAK2.
 JAK2 was found to associate with SIRPalpha in macrophages, particularly after SIRPalpha ligation, and SIRPalpha stimulation resulted in JAK2 and STAT1 tyrosine phosphorylation.
 Furthermore, SIRPalpha-induced NO production required the generation of hydrogen peroxide (H(2)O(2)) by a NADPH oxidase (NOX) and the phosphatidylinositol 3-kinase (PI3-K)-dependent activation of Rac1, an intrinsic NOX component.
 Finally, SIRPalpha ligation promoted SHP-1 and SHP-2 recruitment, which was both JAK2 and PI3-K dependent.
 These findings demonstrate that SIRPalpha ligation induces macrophage NO production through the cooperative action of JAK/STAT and PI3-K/Rac1/NOX/H(2)O(2) signaling pathways.
 Therefore, we propose that SIRPalpha is able to function as an activating receptor.